Sarthak-006/polka-mystic-forest-adventure/DEPLOYMENT.md

 ## Quick Deploy to Vercel

-Your MysticForestAdventure with Polkadot integration is ready for Vercel deployment!
+Your Polkadot Forest Adventure with MetaMask integration is ready for Vercel deployment!

 ### Prerequisites
 - Vercel account (free at https://vercel.com)